 Congratulations your son is getting married and you are speaking at his wedding and going to present a Father of the Groom Speech.
 Obviously you are proud and want to convey a heart felt speech to not just him but also everyone attending.

-> We decided to write a how to guide for a Father Of The Groom Speech.
-This is because there are many examples with no guide on structure.
-If there is a guide then its just bullet points.
-So we decided to dedicate this page on a solid guide that will help you give the best speech on your sons wedding day.
+We decided to write a how-to guide for a Father Of The Groom Speech.
+This is because there are many examples with no guide on how to structure them.
+If there is a guide, then its just bullet points but mostly its just videos of other speeches.
+So we decided to dedicate this page on a solid guide that will help you give the best speech on your son’s wedding day.

-> A good idea is to check out our Wedding Speech Handy Hints page as a general rule of thumb on speeches (specifically wedding speeches in general).
-The only tip from that page I will list here is to keep in mind that your speech should be between 4-6 minutes).
-At the end of the guide I will give out tips specific to anyone doing a Father Of The Groom Speech.
+A good idea is to check out our Wedding Speech Handy Hints page as a general rule of thumb on speeches (specifically wedding speeches in general).
+The only tip from that apart from below is to keep in mind that your speech should be between 4-6 minutes).
+At the end of the guide, I will give out tips specific to anyone doing a Father Of The Groom Speech.

-> Father of the Groom Speech Guide
+Father of the Groom Speech Guide

 Half the people should know who you are because you are the groom’s father.
 Unfortunately, not everyone on the bride’s side may know you.
 A simple introduction of who you are is customary, this is so everyone is on the same page.
 Then a simple thanks to everyone for attending always goes nicely.